 |A tornado that looks wider than the distance from the ground to cloud base.|

 - Go to the library and check out books on tornados.

 - Make copies of the Windstorm Journal Page, one for each student.

 With the Students

-Discussion: Discuss how tornadoes form and the difference between a wedge and a rope tornado.
-Show pictures of tornadoes.
+- Discuss with students how tornadoes form and the difference between a wedge and a rope tornado.
+Show students pictures of tornadoes.
 Point out the vortex (center) of the tornado.
 Explain that the strength of the tornado does not depend on its size.

-Journal/Vocabulary: Using the Windstorm Journal Page (attached), have students fill out the "Vocabulary" section with the following vocabulary words: tornado, vortex, wedge tornado and rope tornado.
+- Have the students fill out the "Vocabulary" section of their Windstorm Journal Page with the following vocabulary words: tornado, vortex, wedge tornado and rope tornado.
 Have the students define these terms on their own or define together as a class.